MidLevel/Ruffles/README.md

 Here are the features that are considered but not decided.
 This is to prevent bloat.
 * Multicasting
 * Meshing / Peer relaying

+## Locks
+Ruffles is designed to be mostly lockless.
+There are however a few situations where two actions happening at the same time causes Ruffles to lock up until one of the actions have completed.

+* If the user sends a packet on a channel and Ruffles is receiving or resending packets on that channel.
+This cannot be avoided.
+* If the user sends two packets on one channel.
+This cannot be avoided.
+* If the user sends a packet that is due for merging and Ruffles is trying to flush the merged packets.
+This can be avoided by sending with ``noDelay = true``.
+* If the user sends two packets that is due for merging at the same time.
+This can be avoided by sending with ``noDelay = true``.
+* If the user calls ConnectNow and Ruffles is modifying connections (Disconnecting, Connecting or Timing out).
+This can be avoided by using ``ConnectLater``.
+* If the user calls DisconnectNow and Ruffles is modifying connections (Disconnecting, Connecting or Timing out).
+This can be avoided by using ``DisconnectLater``.